Axion Detection via Atomic Excitations: Appendix: The modulation of the widths

+The modulation of the widths can be simply included by making in the local frame we make the replacement: \beq F_0(X)\rightarrow e^{-\delta \cos{\alpha}-\delta ^2} F_0\left (X \left(\frac{1}{2} \delta \cos \alpha +1\right)\right ), \eeq where $\alpha$ is the phase of the Earth, $\alpha=0$ around June 3nd, and $\delta$ the ratio of Earth's velocity around the sun divided by the sun's velocity around the galaxy, $\delta\approx 0.135$.
 We thus get a time variation of the width shown in Fig. \ref{fig:fmod}.
 We see that the effect is small, the difference between the maximum and the minimum is less than $3\%$, almost the same with that obtained in the axion to photon conversion \cite{VerSem16}.
 We note, however that, in addition to the seasonal dependence we have a dependence on the magnetic quantum numbers of the states involved The variation in the case of $m_1\ne m_2$ is almost twice as large compared to that with $m_1 = m_2$.
-This, in principle, can be exploited by the experiments.

 \\It is amusing to know that the dispersion $\sigma=\sqrt{\langle X^2 \rangle -\langle X\rangle^2}$ also exhibits a time dependence (see Fig. \ref{fig:dispersion}).